emard/ulx3s/README.md

     [x] R56: FT231X rev A,B,C TXDEN to GND
         workaround from TN140_FT231X Errata
-    [ ] PCB for LFE5UM ready (some GND will change to vcc for Serdes power supply, see LFE5U->LFE5UM migration docs)
+    [ ] PCB for LFE5UM ready (some GND will change to VCC for Serdes power supply, see LFE5U->LFE5UM migration docs)
-    [ ] Check GND/VCC for 45 and 85 packages,
+    [x] Check GND/VCC for 45 and 85 packages,
-        for example pin T11 is NC on 25U, GND on 85U and VCC ond 85UM
+        for example pin T11 is NC on 25U, GND on 85U and VCC ond 85UM [ ] VIAs to pass solder on the pad under ESP32